cark/cark.behavior-tree/README.md

 ```

 ## Tests
 There are quite a few tests that should help in understanding how the tree works.
-In the src/test directory, you'll also find a
-couple real world'ish examples.

-Of particular interest is the [change control example](https://github.com/cark/cark.behavior-tree/blob/master/src/test/cark/behavior_tree/change_control_example_test.cljc) were we present the process of coming up with a working, modular behavior tree, testing each part along the way.
-That example exercises many of the primitives provided by this library.

 They all can be run, for both clojurescript and clojure, with these commands :
 ```